 Minitel vs. the Internet: Vive la Différence?

 Despite what seems at first blush like a mostly rosy record, the Minitel network was eventually shut down on June 30, 2012.
-Indeed, there were plans to shut down the network for quite a few years before that, plans which were delayed only because so many people had gotten used to the Minitel and did not want to switch to another system.
+Indeed, there were plans to shut down the network for quite a few years before that.
+These plans were delayed only because so many people had gotten used to the Minitel and did not want to switch to another system.

 There has been a long and passionate debate on this subject, with learned opinions coming down on both sides.
-Some, like media scholar Julien Mailland, co-author of the book Minitel: Welcome to the Internet, regards Minitel as, the whole, highly successful.
-In Mailland’s view, the Minitel network, and the French government’s role in maintaining it, provide an excellent example of the wisdom and power of a policy that has since come to be known as net neutrality.
+Some, like media scholar Julien Mailland, co-author of the book Minitel: Welcome to the Internet, regards Minitel as a whole, as highly successful.
+In Mailland’s view, the Minitel network and the French government’s role in maintaining it, provide an excellent example of the wisdom and power of a policy that has since come to be known as net neutrality.
 According to Mailland, if the government simply builds and maintains a network or telecommunications infrastructure, allowing private parties equal access to that infrastructure and the right to build services on top of it, the result can be an explosion of innovation.
-Mailland believes that the Minitel case — the ways in which it so remarkably anticipated the online world of subsequent decades —vindicates this contention.
+Mailland believes that the Minitel case — the ways in which it so remarkably anticipated the online world of subsequent decades — vindicates this contention.

 Critics of net neutrality, however, point out that network bandwidth is like any other resource: it is scarce and therefore must be economized.
 When network providers are not allowed to discriminate between who needs their services more urgently — as revealed by who is willing to pay more for them — or when the network provider is a government agency that doesn’t need to discriminate because it doesn’t need to worry about making a profit, the result can be a “tragedy of the commons” situation in which everyone rushes onto the network at once and crashes it — precisely as happened to Minitel in 1985.